RayHightower/RayHightower.com/_posts/2023-09-28-elon-musk-and-the-algorithm.markdown

 _This should come after step two.
 A common mistake is to simplify and optimize a part or a process that should not exist._

-A common mistake on engineering teams: Optimizing a process that no longer needs to exist.
+A common mistake on teams: Optimizing a process that no longer needs to exist.

 ### Point 4: Accelerate cycle time.